Ragu162004/Ragu162004/README.md

 ## Hi there 👋
 # 💫 About Me:
-I am a dedicated full-stack developer currently pursuing a degree in Computer Science and Engineering. <br>With hands-on experience in building web and mobile applications through academic projects and hackathons, I thrive on solving complex challenges and crafting intuitive, user-centric designs to enhance user experiences. <br>Proficient in the MERN stack and React Native, I am committed to continuous learning and leveraging innovative technologies to deliver impactful solutions.<br>
+I am a dedicated full-stack developer currently pursuing a degree in Computer Science and Engineering.
+With hands-on experience in building web and mobile applications through academic projects and hackathons, I thrive on solving complex challenges and crafting intuitive, user-centric designs to enhance user experiences.
+Proficient in the MERN stack and React Native, I am committed to continuous learning and leveraging innovative technologies to deliver impactful solutions.<br>

 ## 🌐 Socials: